mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 </details>

 ### List Methods:
-- sorted(): Sorts the list in ascending order.
+- sort(): Sorts the list in ascending order.
+  - We can also use sorted() built-in function.
 - append(): Adds a single element to a list.
 - extend(): Adds multiple elements to a list.
 - index(): Returns the first appearance of the specified value.